fusionpbx/fusionpbx-docs/source/features/features.rst

 `Conference`_
 ---------------------

 Set up voice and video conference calls, is optionally secure with a PIN number, and can transfer current calls to a conference.
 Interactive conference control provides ability to see the list of callers in the conference and manage the volume, see who is talking, kick, mute, unmute, deaf, undeaf, profiles and controls.
-(See `Conferences`_)
+(See `Conference`_)

-Conference Center
+`Conference Center`_
 -------------------------

 Unlimited conference rooms with moderator and paticipants, pin numbers, call recording, mute all, caller announce and more...